ZipCPU/xulalx25soc/README.md

 controllers, this one was _not_ created from a proprietary, closed source, memory interface generation facility--so it is available for anyone to examine, study, and even comment upon and improve--subject to the conditions of the GPL.

+# Commercial Opportunities

+If the GPLv3 license is insufficient for your needs, other licenses can be purchased from Gisselquist Technology, LLC.